alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-accept-kafirs-invitation.md

 lang: en
 locale: en
 note: true
-excerpt: "These people deal with each other so kindly and friendly that they invite each other to their respective rooms to eat take-away meals, drinks, fruits or the like.
+summary: "These people deal with each other so kindly and friendly that they invite each other to their respective rooms to eat take-away meals, drinks, fruits or the like.
 I expect to be invited by any of them, Christians or atheist."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz